 Another option would be therapy, which has had some success.
-Changing your diet is another option which you can talk about with your healthcare provider.
+Changing your diet is another option that you can talk about with your healthcare provider.
 Botox is always an option, but most VA clinics will not cover this as a treatment plan.

 Write down the severity of your migraines, the frequency, when they occur, and what if any medicine helped before getting advice on treatment options.
-With your claim, you must be as thorough as possible for the VA to award you properly.
+When you file your migraine claim, you must be as thorough as possible for the VA to award you properly.
 Write in detail about how the headaches affect you.
 Having in writing that you need to lay down in a dark room and cannot go to work during migraine episodes is far more descriptive and convincing then you have a headache a week.

 Get a HIGHER VA Rating in LESS Time!